 Indicators Proposed targets 1.
 Number of new ratifications of the Barcelona Convention Protocols.
 At least 6 2.
 Number of Contracting Parties complete implementation reports timely submitted to the Secretariat through the Barcelona Convention Reporting System (BCRS).
 22 3.
-A) Number of actions to support the implementation and enforcement of the Barcelona Convention and its Protocols, including public institution capacities; A) 11 B) Number of compliance mechanisms and procedures upgraded, maximizing synergies with the work under relevant MEAs.
-B) 3 4.
+A) Number of actions to support the implementation and enforcement of the Barcelona Convention and its Protocols, including public institution capacities; A) 11 B) 3 B) Number of compliance mechanisms and procedures upgraded, maximizing synergies with the work under relevant MEAs.
+6) 3 4.
 Ecosystem approach regulatory and governance framework reviewed and upgraded to boost the actions for achieving and/or maintaining GES.
-To be defined 5.
-Number of sectoral and intersectoral governance mechanisms and bodies established and operational at national level.
+5. Number of sectoral and intersectoral governance mechanisms and bodies established and operational at national level.
 At least 10 6.
 A) Number of partnerships established and/or updated including with relevant scientific networks/ institutions, and the private sector; A) 30 B) Number of joint actions designed and implemented B) 25

-Enabling Programme 6: Together Towards A [Monitoring and Assessment] [Monitoring, Assessment, Knowledge and Foresight [Vision]] of the Mediterranean Sea and Coast
+Enabling Programme 6: Towards Monitoring, Assessment, Knowledge and Vision of the Mediterranean Sea and Coast for Informed Decision-Making